umee-network/docs/docs/governance/community-dao/submit-contributions.md

 ## Submission Forms

-> All participants must be members of the [Umee Discord](https://discord.gg/umee) in order to submit contributions.
+> All participants must be members of the [UX Discord](https://discord.gg/umee) in order to submit contributions.
 Please make sure you are connected to the correct Discord account when completing the form.

 :::: tabs